-This training is suitable for supervisors, safety officers, and personnel involved in manual handling tasks who are responsible for maintaining safe work systems and promoting injury prevention within the workplace.
+This training is suitable for supervisors, safety officers, and personnel involved in manual handling tasks who are responsible for maintaining safe work systems and promoting injury prevention in the workplace.
 The course combines interactive learning, demonstrations, and practical exercises to ensure participants can confidently apply their knowledge in real workplace settings.

 - Apply the principles of the Code of Practice: Hazardous Manual Tasks

-- Identify and discuss risk factors associated with manual tasks and their impact on worker health
+- Identify and discuss risk factors associated with manual tasks and their impact on worker health and safety

 - Conduct risk assessments and implement appropriate control measures to improve workplace safety